Will I Go to Jail Time If Charged with Forgery in California?

 - flush out all of the facts and give me all of the details;

 - don't leave anything out, so I have the whole puzzle of what's going on.

-Don’t be like most people and just give the stuff that helps you.
-You’ve got to talk about what the police and prosecutors are going to say about what you did, what witnesses might say, so that we can really get the full picture.
+Don't be like most people and give the stuff that helps you.
+You've got to talk about what the police and prosecutors are going to say about what you did, what witnesses might say so that we can get the whole picture.

-If you forged some document and someone’s lost some money or some goods or property, can we get it back for them?
-Because if we can get it back for them, then we’re helping the prosecutors.
-If we help the prosecutors; they’re going to help us.
+If you forged some document and someone's lost some money or some goods or property, can we get it back for them?
+Because if we can get it back for them, we're helping the prosecutors.
+If we allow the prosecutors, they're going to help us.

 Developing a Strategy for Best Outcome on Forgery Cases

-You’re going to do your part and I’m going to do my part and we’re going to get the result we must have.
-So, first we have to get the road map.
+So, we need to figure out our strategy from the beginning.
+We need to get our road map because once we have our road map, you and I will work together.
+You're going to do your part, and I'm going to do my part, and we're going to get the result we must have.
+So, first, we have to get the road map.

-So, we’ve got to figure out all of the angles, not just keeping you out of jail or prison, but also, felony or misdemeanor issue.
+So, we've got to figure out all of the angles, not just keeping you out of jail or prison, but also felony or misdemeanor.
 We, of course, would rather have a misdemeanor than a felony.

-We’ve got to figure out whether you have to plead to forgery or if you can plead to something else that doesn’t look as bad on your record.
+We've got to figure out whether you have to plead forgery or if you can lead to something else that doesn't look as bad on your record.

 That's why you hire somebody like me who has had a lot of success.
 Because I know what it takes to get you the best result.
 I've seen every angle.